ChristopherEbukaOjukwu/genetic_architecture/docs/scope.md

 r=0.5
 ]

 Each gene will receive an RWR score.
-A higher score means the gene is more strongly connected to the seed genes through the network.
+A higher raw RWR score indicates greater network proximity to the trait-specific seed genes.

+Raw RWR scores will be retained for descriptive reporting.

+For the primary gene-property regression analysis, RWR scores will be rank-based inverse-normal transformed across the non-seed genes in the trait- and network-specific analysis universe.
+Higher transformed values will continue to represent greater seed proximity.

+The rank-based inverse-normal transformation is prespecified to reduce the influence of the highly concentrated upper tail of the RWR score distribution and to avoid interpreting absolute differences in raw RWR probability as linearly equivalent biological differences in proximity.

+The same transformation procedure will be applied to RWR scores generated from the observed seed set and from each matched random seed set before regression analysis.

 ## Primary analyses